Help for the Exhausted Parent

 - Helping your baby to sleep Dealing with baby sleep problems and advice on coping with disturbed nights.

 - Purple Crying This American website looks at what crying patterns are normal, what things to look out for and what you can do.
 Increased crying is very common and normal from about two weeks through to about four months.
 Parents are often frantically looking for reasons such as thrush, tongue tie, colic or reflux and although any of these could be contributing, increased crying and restlessness may also just be part of normal development. (see also the ‘fussy phase at 4 months below”) This site has sensible advice and there is a section for dads too.

 - Help!
-My 4 month old isn’t sleeping It’s worth knowing that it is quite common for sleep to get a little worse around 4 months of age as babies may enter a growth spurt (and therefore be hungrier), be more aware of their surroundings and more interested in socialising with you!
+My 4-month-old isn’t sleeping It is quite common for sleep to get a little worse around 4 months of age as babies may enter a growth spurt (and therefore be hungrier), be more aware of their surroundings and be interested in socialising with you!
 This is often called “sleep regression “ but is actually a sign of normal and healthy development, as this article points out with some useful tips on what you can do.

 - Sleep tips for children under 5 years Advice on sleep problems such as your child won’t sleep without you or won’t go to bed.

 - Childmind. org: Ask-the-expert.
 How do I get my child to sleep in their own bed?
 For toddlers and pre-schoolers you could try this ‘fading’ technique

 - How to help if your child feels scared at bedtimeTop tips from Action for Children

 - Clothing and pros and cons of swaddling Babies and toddlers may sometimes sleep better with an article of clothing from their mum or dad.
 Swaddling can also be comforting for small babies -This link tells you about the risks and benefits and how to do it safely.